abdennour001/my-rdv-project-vue-electron/README.md

 # my-rdv

-> Manage your RDV with vue and Electron
+> Manage your RDV with vue and Electron.

+>The repo for the backend is available at https://github.com/abdennour001/my-rdv-api

 #### Build Setup